 Methodology: How We Select the Best High-Yield Savings Accounts

 We evaluate high-yield savings accounts on several key metrics that can make or break your experience as an account holder.
 For each metric, we select the account that surpasses all other competitors — giving you the confidence you need to choose the product that works best for you.

 High Yield (High APY)

 “What’s the interest rate?” is probably the first question you ask yourself when evaluating a savings account.
 A higher interest rate, or yield, means your money grows faster.
 When inflation runs hot, yield is your best defense against falling buying power.

 Account fees are your enemy.
-The best high-yield savings accounts don’t charge monthly maintenance or minimum balance fees.
-They should have low or no overdraft fees and no fees for P2P transfers either.
+The best high-yield savings accounts charge no monthly maintenance or minimum balance fees or have a way to get out of them.
+They should have low or no overdraft fees and no fees for person-to-person transfers.

 Account Opening Bonus

 It’s harder to find new account opening bonuses on savings accounts than checking accounts, but they’re around if you know where to look.
-See our list of the best new bank account promotions for alternatives to the standout PNC Virtual Wallet offer featured here.
+See our list of the best new bank account promotions for our top picks right now.

 Many banks offer checking and savings accounts under the same roof, but only a few do both well.
-Our top pick, the Aspiration Spend & Save Account, promises a category-leading yield (1.00% APY when you upgrade to Aspiration Plus) and up to 10% cash back on select checking purchases.
+Several of these standouts appear on this list.
+For example, the Aspiration Spend & Save Account, promises a category-leading yield and up to 10% cash back on select checking purchases.